fortana-co/react-dropzone-uploader/README.md

 ## Getting Started
 RDU's defaults make it very powerful out of the box.
-The following code gives your users a dropzone and file input that upload files to `https://httpbin.org/post`, with a button to submit the files when they're done.
+The following code gives your users a dropzone / file input that uploads files to `https://httpbin.org/post`, with a button to submit the files when they're done.

-The `onChangeStatus` prop is thrown in just to show the status values a file is assigned as it's dropped or chosen and then uploaded.
+The `onChangeStatus` prop is thrown in to show the status values a file is assigned as it's dropped (or picked) and then uploaded.
 [Check out a live demo here](https://codepen.io/kylebebak/pen/wYRNzY/?editors=0110).

 ~~~js
 import Dropzone from 'react-dropzone-uploader'